ThalysonD/ShawAndPartnersTestThalyson/README.md

 ### Backend Testing

-To execute the backend tests:

-1. Change to the backend directory:
+1. Navigate to the backend directory:

     ```sh
     cd backend